adeylab/scitools-dev/README.md

 The scitools-dev repository is for internal Adey Lab or invited collaborator usage only.

-The structure os scitools is the following:
+The structure of scitools is the following:

    FOLDER -> PATH/scitools-dev/